 Ketosis is a metabolic state which is identified by higher levels of ketone bodies in our blood.
 It is a physiological response to low glucose availability in our system.
 When the body is in this ketosis state it provides you with an additional energy source in the form of ketones.
 Ketones are chemicals which are made in our liver and we produce them when we don’t have enough insulin in our body to turn glucose into energy.
 Instead our bodies turn to fat instead.
 Normally, our bodies use glucose as its preferred source of energy, in fact our brains thrive on carbohydrates for energy.
 However ketones essentially work as a stand in for fuel when there is a shortage of glucose.

 A well formed ketogenic diet means that you eat less than 50 g of carbohydrates per day.
 To put this in perspective, 50 g of carbs is like eating 3 potatoes, or 3 pieces of bread during the course of one day.
-Something that can appeal to people on a keto diet is that eating high fat can be very satiating and what happens when you feel full and satisfied?
-You eat less.
+Something that can appeal to people on a keto diet is that eating high fat can be very satiating.
+However cutting out food groups, like carbohydrates, is not ideal.

-However, when we eat carbohydrates, per every one gram of carbs stored in our body (as glycogen) there is roughly 2-3 grams of water retained.
+When we eat carbohydrates, per every one gram of carbs stored in our body (as glycogen) there is roughly 2-3 grams of water retained.
 Naturally when you cut your carbohydrate intake, you will initially loose a lot of water weight.
-What we should focus on instead is that it takes time to lose body fat through a healthy & balanced lifestyle.

-We can see how a ketogenic diet can sound appealing, but even a person on a keto diet can maintain weight or gain weight if they are still eating a caloric surplus.
+For may people, the keto diet can sound appealing, but even a person on a keto diet can maintain weight or gain weight if they are still eating a caloric surplus.
+What you really need to do is practice healthy, daily habits which set you up for a healthy lifestyle, rather than short term fixes.

 Like any diet, you are expected to experience various affects.